 Fixed-rate business loans for providers of child care and early education

-The New Hampshire Community Loan Fund’s Child Care Facilities program makes loans to nonprofit child care and early education programs, especially those serving low- and moderate-income communities.
+The New Hampshire Community Loan Fund’s Child Care Facilities program makes loans to child care and early education programs, especially those serving low- and moderate-income communities.

 Child Care Facilities financing and technical assistance are designed to serve families by helping to improve the quality, accessibility and sustainability of child care and early education.
 We understand the business, and will work with you to successfully complete a facility or business-related project.

 - Child care organizations and Head Start programs serving children and families with low- and moderate-incomes or with special needs